 This article touches a number of areas when it comes to being creative, running an efficient creative process and finalizing your creative work.
 The content is based on interviews and my own experiences.
 Let’s be more creative, ship our work and get stuff done!

 Shipping creative work

-Now, Seth published his latest book “The Practice: Shipping Creative Work.”
+Now, Seth published his book “The Practice: Shipping Creative Work.”

 - Why there’s no such thing as writer’s block (also more about that below)